Spectral Characterization and Mitigation of Sequential Knowledge Editing Collapse: Experiments

 \subsection{Results and Analysis}

 This section presents a comprehensive evaluation of \themodel.
 We first assess its performance under extended sequential editing, measuring both editing success and the preservation of general abilities.
-We then analyze robustness properties, including scalability to $20{,}000$ edits, sensitivity to hyperparameters, and the stability of internal representations using t-SNE visualizations.
-Appendix~\ref{app:specalphaedit_revive} provides a direct verification that \themodel preserves the dominant singular directions during long editing sequences.
-Additional efficiency analyses are reported in Appendix~\ref{app:timeanalysis}.
+We then analyze robustness properties, including scalability to $20{,}000$ edits, sensitivity to hyperparameters, the stability of internal representations using t-SNE visualizations, and matrix norm growth.
+Additionally, Appendix~\ref{app:specalphaedit_revive} provides a direct verification that \themodel preserves the dominant singular directions during long editing sequences.
+Further efficiency analyses are reported in Appendix~\ref{app:timeanalysis}.

 \paragraph{Sequential Editing Performance.} We evaluate the effectiveness of \themodel over an extended sequence of $10{,}000$ edits, applied in $100$ rounds of $100$ edits each, on the \textsc{CounterFact} and \textsc{ZsRE} benchmarks.
 As shown in Table \ref{tab:table1}, incorporating \themodel as a plug-and-play module consistently improves performance across all base methods and models.
 The improvements are particularly pronounced on the more challenging \textsc{ZsRE} benchmark, where several baselines, including \textsc{MEMIT} and \textsc{RECT}, degrade rapidly when applied sequentially without protection.
 When augmented with \themodel, these methods remain stable and achieve substantially higher efficacy (e.g., $83.45\%$ for \textsc{MEMIT}+\themodel on LLaMA3).
 Notably, the standard \textsc{MEMIT}+\themodel combination consistently outperforms specialized sequential baselines such as \textsc{PRUNE} and \textsc{RECT}, suggesting that proactively constraining harmful update directions is more effective than post-hoc regularization.
 For certain methods such as \textsc{NSE}, applying \themodel leads to a moderate decrease in Neighborhood Success.
 This behavior is likely attributable to the fact that high neighborhood scores can arise trivially when edits fail to modify the model.
 In contrast, \themodel achieves large gains in Efficacy and Paraphrase while maintaining strong Neighborhood performance, reflecting a more meaningful form of successful editing.